The ELI Student of the Month series is designed to honor students who demonstrates outstanding commitment and enthusiasm in ELI courses.

 Home Country: China

-Degree Program and Area of Research: PhD program in Neuroscience, research focus is on epilepsy
+Degree Program and Area of Research: PhD in Climate and Space Sciences and Engineering, research focus is on Atmospheric Radiation and Climate